Court: Jurisdiction

+The practical authority given to the court is known as its jurisdiction (from Latin iūrisdictiō, from iūris, "of the law", + dīcō, "to declare", + -tiō, noun-forming suffix), the court's power to decide certain kinds of questions or petitions put to it.
+According to William Blackstone's Commentaries on the Laws of England, a court (for civil wrongs) is constituted by a minimum of three parties: the āctor or plaintiff, who complains of an injury done; the reus or defendant, who is called upon to make satisfaction for it; and the jūdex or judicial power, who is to examine the truth of the fact, determine the law arising upon that fact, and, if any injury appears to have been done, ascertain and by its officers apply a legal remedy.
+It is also usual in the superior courts to have barristers, and attorneys or counsel, as assistants, though, often, courts consist of additional barristers, bailiffs, reporters, and perhaps a jury.
 Jurisdiction is defined as the official authority to make legal decisions and judgements over a person or material item within a territory.

 "Whether a given court has jurisdiction to preside over a given case" is a key question in any legal action.
 Three basic components of jurisdiction are personal jurisdiction over an individual or thing (rēs), jurisdiction over the particular subject matter (subject-matter jurisdiction) and territorial jurisdiction.
 Jurisdiction over a person refers to the full authority over a person regardless of where they live, jurisdiction over a particular subject matter refers to the authority over the said subject of legal cases involved in a case, and lastly territorial jurisdiction is the authority over a person within an x amount of space.

 Other concepts of jurisdiction include general, exclusive, appellate, and (in the United States federal courts) diversity jurisdiction.

+Types and organization of courts

+Courts may be organized into a hierarchy of courts and have specific jurisdiction and include specialized courts.

 Trial and appellate courts

 Trial courts are courts that hold trials.
 Sometimes termed "courts of first instance", trial courts have varying original jurisdiction.
 Trial courts may conduct trials with juries as the finders of fact (these are known as jury trials) or trials in which judges act as both finders of fact and finders of law (in some jurisdictions these are known as bench trials).
 Juries are less common in court systems outside the Anglo-American common law tradition.

 Appellate courts are courts that hear appeals of lower courts and trial courts.

 Some courts, such as the Crown Court in England and Wales, may have both trial and appellate jurisdictions.